opsschool/curriculum/networking_201.rst

 --------------
 The method of using manually configured routes is called static routing.

-Typically, there are three pieces of information that are needed to specify a static route: the destination subnet with its subnet mask and the next hop host or outgoing interface.
+Typically, there are three pieces of information that are needed to specify a static route:

+1. the destination subnet

+2. the latter's subnet mask and

+3. the next hop host or outgoing interface.

 Take for example the following static route configuration in Linux:

 .. code-block:: console